aadilmallick/my-notes-docusaurus/docs/cybersecurity/00-intro-cybersecurity.md

 ## Vulnerabilities

-### CVSS
+### CVE and CVSS

+CVE (common vulnerabilities and exposures) catalog cyber vulnerabilities.

+> [!NOTE]
+> CVE is maintained by MITRE.

-CVSS stands for common vulnerability scoring system, and is a universal way of assessing how bad a vulnerability in software is.
+CVSS stands for common vulnerability scoring system, and is a universal way of assessing how bad a CVE vulnerability in software is.

 There are three metrics that go into determining the score of a certain vulnerability.